-- Torres del Paine's main trekking routes are popular and do get busy.
-Every day, around 300 people hike to the base of the towers, but there are some off-the-beaten-track trails which only see 100 people a year, and bushwhacking can take you to places that have only seen 100 people ever.
+- Torres del Paine's main trekking routes are popular and do get busy; every day in high season, around 300 people hike to the base of the towers.
+By contrast, there are some off-the-beaten-track trails visited by only 100 people a year, and bushwhacking can take you to places that have only ever seen 100 people.

 - Torres del Paine is packed with wild, contrasting landscapes, many of which can only be experienced by escaping the main Paine range.

-- You can still see the main highlights of the park by weaving in a few off-the-beaten-track days into your multi-day hike.
+- Escape the crowds by weaving in some off-the-beaten-track days to your classic multi-day hike.

 - If you're active and have some hiking experience, many of these trails are of a similar level to those found on the W and Circuit, and you can still benefit from the experience and knowledge of our local guides.

 - For those seeking challenging trekking, there are a handful of far-flung passes and peaks located deep in the backcountry that demand a semi-technical approach.
 This isn't just off the beaten track, but off the trail altogether!

 Where can I trek in Torres del Paine?

 These valleys are off-limits to self-guided hikers, so receive significantly fewer visitors in comparison to the main trails in the park.